pgtipping/Synthalyst/memory-bank/progress.md

   - Responsive layout with mobile support
   - Sidebar navigation for easy access to different sections
   - Proper sidebar toggle controls for mobile devices
-  - Sticky top navigation bar for better usability
+  - Mobile-only top navigation bar with essential controls
   - Flex-based layout structure for better content positioning
   - Close button in sidebar for improved mobile experience
   - Consistent spacing and alignment across all admin pages